dvb2017/dsc-mod-2-project-v2-1-onl01-dtsc-ft-052620/README.md

-# Module 2 Final Project
+# Real Estate Prices in King County, WA

-## Table of Content
+## Table of Contents

 1. List of files in repository
 2. Business Case
+3. Data Visualizations
-3. Conclusions
+4. Conclusions

 ## Files in repository